A Basic Note

 The note title is defined by the heading and the note content continues until the next heading (or until the end of file).

-Since notes are used for so many things, The NoteWriter supports different kinds (see below) using a prefix:
+Since notes are used for so many things, The NoteWriter supports different types (see below) using a prefix:

 A file will often contain several notes: